OptimisticLock/GeometryD/README.md

 * Detect intersections!!

 * Arcs are discretized using inscribed regular polygons.
 That achieves the goal, but suboptimally.
-Tthe same maximum linear deflection can be achieved with fewer line segments by using regular polygons that are somewhere between inscribed and circumscribed ones.
+The same maximum linear deflection can be achieved with fewer line segments by using regular polygons that are somewhere between inscribed and circumscribed ones.

 ![illustrtion](docs/betterDiscretization.png)